Bhat-Priyanka/AWS-Projects/Host WordPress website on EC2/README.md

 #### 2. Install Apache Server:

-Please follow the below steps to create Apache Server.
+Please follow the below steps to install Apache Server:

 1. If you are not working on Linux, use any of the SSH clients on Windows for example: MobaXterm, as this section needs to execute some commands.
 In the remote host settings under your SSH client, add public IP address of the instance.
 2. As MobaXterm is used in this guide, follow the below steps for the setup: